GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 }
 {% endhighlight %}

-Next is I defined a method for `OpClient` which implements the `get_job_run()` API.
-This method returns a result type which contains a vector of Glue Job runs, serialized to the `Run` struct I've defined earlier, and the possible error variants.
+Next, I defined a `get_job_runs()` method for `OpClient` which implements the `get_job_run()` API under the hood.
+This method returns a result type which contains a vector of Glue Job runs, serialized to the `Run` struct I've defined earlier.
+This method also returns possible error variants:

 {% highlight rust %}
     ...